 - 1. To determine Hall coefficient by Hall Effect. - 2.
-To determine the band gap of a semiconductor using p-n junction diode. - 3.
-To determine the magnetic susceptibility of a material using Quink's method. - 4.
-To determine the g-factor using ESR spectrometer. - 5.
-To determine the energy gap and resistivity of the semiconductor using four probe method. - 6.
-To trace hysteresis loop and calculate retentivity, coercivity and saturation magnetization. - 7.
-To determine dielectric constant. - 8.
-To study the series and parallel characteristics of a photovoltaic cell. - 9.
+To determine the band gap of a p-n junction diode. - 3.
+To determine the magnetic susceptibility of a material using Quincke's method. - 4.
+To determine the energy gap and resistivity of the semiconductor using four probe method. - 5.
+To trace hysteresis loop and calculate retentivity, coercivity and saturation magnetization. - 6.
+To determine the lattice dynamics and dispersion relation for the monatomic and diatomiclattices. - 7.
+To determine Curie temperature of ferrites. - 8.
+To determine the energy loss in the ferrites at room temperature.

+- 9. To study the series and parallel characteristics of a photovoltaic cell. - 10.
 To study the spectral characteristics of a photovoltaic cell.

 - 1. An Introduction to Solid State Physics: C. Kittel-Wiely Estem Ltd., New Delhi, 1979. - 2.
 Solid State Physics-A.J.
 Dekkar-Maemillan India Ltd., New Delhi, 2504. - 3.
 Principles of Solid State Physics-R.A.
 Levy-New York Academy, 1968. - 4.
+Practical Physics, Vol III, T.S.
+Bhatia, G.Kaur and I. Singh, Vishal Publishing House, Jalandhar - 5.
 Advanced Practical Physics by S.P.Singh, Pragati Prakashan, Meerut 250001 (India).

 Sr. No. On completing the course, the students will be able to: CO1 Determine Hall coefficient by Hall Effect.
 CO2 Understand the dielectric constant of liquids.
 CO3 Study the spectral characteristics of a photovoltaic cell.
 CO4 Calculate the band gap of a semiconductor using p-n junction diode.
-CO5 Find out the magnetic susceptibility of a material using Quink's method.
+CO5 Find out the magnetic susceptibility of a material using Quink's method

 M.Sc.
-Physics (Under the Honours Scheme) Semester-II MHP-426 SPECTROSCOPY LAB
+Physics Semester-II PHY-426 SPECTROSCOPY LAB